 Half-tuition scholarships will increase with the cost of tuition each academic year.
 Students must have a 2.5 cumulative GPA to be eligible for this award and must maintain a 2.0 to retain.
 The United Methodist award may not be combined with other CMU scholarships.

-Legacy Grant: Students who have a parent, grandparent, or sibling who has graduated from CMU are eligible for a $1,000 grant.
+Legacy Grant: Students who have a parent, grandparent, or sibling who has graduated from CMU may be eligible for a $1,000 grant.
 The Legacy Grant Form should be submitted for certification.

-Sibling Grant: Students who have a sibling currently enrolled at CMU are eligible for a $1,000 grant.
+Sibling Grant: Students who have a sibling currently enrolled at CMU may be eligible for a $1,000 grant.

 Legacy and Sibling Grants may not be combined.